iifl-logo

 (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder.

-(ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit.
+(ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit and inventory lying with third parties.
 In our opinion, the coverage and procedure of such verification by the management is appropriate and no discrepancies of 10% or more in the aggregate for each class of inventory were noticed as compared to book records.
 In respect of goods-in-transit, these have been confirmed from corresponding receipt and/or dispatch inventory records.

-(b) As disclosed in note 64(n) to the standalone financial statements, the Company has been sanctioned a working capital limit in excess of Rs 5 crores by banks based on the security of current assets during the year.
-The quarterly returns/statements, in respect of the working capital limits have been filed by the Company with such banks and such returns/statements are in agreement with the books of account of the Company for the respective periods, which were subject to audit/review.
+(b) As disclosed in note 66(n) to the standalone financial statements, the Company has been sanctioned a working capital limit in excess of 5 crores by banks based on the security of current assets.
+The quarterly returns/ statements, in respect of the working capital limits have been filed by the Company with such banks and such returns/statements are in agreement with the books of account of the Company for the respective periods, which were subject to audit/review.

 (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of section 186 of the Act in respect of loans and investments made.
-Further, the Company has not entered into any transaction covered under section 185 and section 186 of the Act in respect of guarantees and security provided by it.
+Further, the Company has not entered into any transaction covered under section 185 of the Act.

 (vi) The Central Government has specified maintenance of cost records under sub-section (1) of section 148 of the Act in respect of the products of the Company.
 We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
 However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.